This easy recipe delivers snow peas with the perfect texture and can quickly become your favorite way to prepare the side dish.

 Snow peas are an eat-all-pea, from the French term pois mangetout.
 In our opinion the best way to prepare them is on the stove top.

 We use a combination technique known as steam frying.
 Steam frying is essentially a short sear followed by a couple of minutes of steaming in the skillet.
 Think of it as an elevated saute which creates a lot of flavor.
-The surface of the peas gets nicely caramelized while the flesh attains the perfect texture – neither too soft nor too crisp.
+The surface of the peas gets nicely caramelized while the flesh attains the perfect texture – tender but with plenty of crunch.

 Ingredients for This Steam Fried Snow Peas Recipe

 - Fresh snow peas.
 For best results look for crisp, green pods of medium-size.
 The larger the pods the more fibrous they are.

 - Cooking oil.
 We often use an olive oil blend fashioned for sauteing because of its high burning point.
 Any similar cooking oil will work.
 If you use peanut oil or a flavored one such as chili or sesame oil the snow peas will take on its flavors.

 - Garlic.
 Completely optional, but a couple of minced garlic cloves add a lot of compatible flavor.

 - Water.
 A small amount of water we add to the hot skillet creates the steam that promptly cooks the pods through and brings out their color.